julianschuler/USB-password-manager/README.md

 The USB password manager includes the [V-USB code](https://www.obdev.at/products/vusb/) by Objective Developement to emulate a USB HID keyboard to retrieve the Caps Lock state and type in the instructions and password.
 To generate the password, [this approach](https://gist.github.com/endolith/2568571) of an AVR hardware random generator by [endolith](https://github.com/endolith) was used.

 ## License
-As the V-USB code, this library is licensed under GNU GPLv3, see [`LICENSE.txt`](LICENSE.txt) for further information.
+As the V-USB code, this project is licensed under GNU GPLv3, see [`LICENSE.txt`](LICENSE.txt) for further information.

 ## Todo
 - add PCB design files